-The CAS is a free support and advice service providing unbiased confidential advice to members of the public in the East Cambridgeshire District, covering advice and support for problems with housing, employment issues, money and debt advice and much more.
+The Community Advice Service is a free support and advice service providing unbiased confidential advice to members of the public in the East Cambridgeshire District, covering advice and support for problems with housing, employment issues, money and debt advice and much more.

 The Service provides practical support and financial advice about benefits, tax credits, training, work and looking for a job.

 - National Debt line (external link)

 - Tel: 0808 808 4000

 The line is available on Monday to Friday 9:00am to 9:00pm.
 Saturday 9:30am to 1:00pm.

 This service offers practical advice on dealing with debt including self-help packs, sample letters to creditors and personal budget sheets.

 - Civil legal advice (external link)

 - Tel: 0845 345 4345